Bungalow Extension Complete Guide – How to Extend a Single-Storey Bungalow

 They are usually surrounded by low-rise properties, so that you don’t feel cramped by neighbours, and it is likely you’ll have the chance to extend or redevelop more easily than other – more constrained – sites.
 You could create a substantially sized house, or a modest extension with heaps of garden space, depending on your needs.

-Extensions can be designed so that you either add space above the existing floor plan or build out at ground level, and many plots offer opportunity for both.
+Bungalow extensions can be designed so that you either add space above the existing floor plan or build out at ground level, and many plots offer opportunity for both.
 So, what would you do?
-Here I explore how you can implement changes, the problems bungalow schemes can present for an architect, and how we have resolved them with our clients.
+Here I explore how you can undertake a single-storey bungalow extension that meets your needs, the problems bungalow schemes can present for an architect, and how we have resolved them with our clients.

 Depending on your needs, if the plot has a generous garden and you don’t mind all your accommodation on the ground floor, then I would look to design separate quiet and social sides of the house.
 For instance, I’d try to keep bedrooms in one area of the site, away from the louder living quarters.
 The social zones can connect with your garden spaces and you could go more open plan at this end of the house.